phylyc/somatic_workflow/README.md

 ## Important Notes:
-- Up until GATK v4.5.0.0, force-calling alleles led to mis-classification of filtered variants in the same way as [the flag `--genotype-germline-sites` does](https://github.com/broadinstitute/gatk/issues/7391).
-Use GATK v4.6.0.0 or higher.
-- `use_linked_de_bruijn_graph`, while increasing sensitivity, has trouble calling variants in complex regions.
+- Mutect2 `use_linked_de_bruijn_graph`, while increasing sensitivity, has trouble calling variants in complex regions.
 It is strongly recommended (necessary) to use it together with `recover_all_dangling_branches` (both turned on by default).
-- Runtime parameters are optimized for implementations on Google Cloud Platform (GCP) and HPC cluster with SLURM scheduler.
+- Runtime parameters are optimized for implementations on Google Cloud Platform (GCP) and HPC cluster with SLURM scheduler and for applications to whole exome sequencing data.
 - For assistance running workflows on GCP or locally, refer to the [GATK tutorial](https://gatk.broadinstitute.org/hc/en-us/articles/360035530952).
 - Access necessary reference and resources bundles via the [GATK Resource Bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360036212652).

 ## Software version requirements :
-- **GATK**: Version 4.6.1.0.
+- **GATK**: Version 4.6.2.0.
 - **Cromwell**: Tested successfully on version 86.